Lima Memorial Health System Logo

 Causes

-Marfan syndrome is caused by defects in a gene called fibrillin-1.
+Marfan syndrome is caused by variants in a gene called fibrillin-1.
 Fibrillin-1 plays an important role as the building block for connective tissue in the body.

 Other areas of the body that are affected include: